It is our aim to provide appropriate and relevant learning to patients whose education is interrupted whilst in hospital.

 - Patients on a one-off visit to hospital of more than three days: When school absence is minimal, patients may choose an activity – something they feel they need extra practice or help with.
 We tend to focus our resources on the core subject areas of Numeracy or Literacy or lessons will take a therapeutic focus.
 Patients may require some guidance or prefer to work independently, with feedback on completion.

-- Regular or long-term patients: In these cases, we liaise with schools to provide school work of appropriate levels and topics.
+- We are able to liaise with schools to provide school work of appropriate levels and topics.
 A regular routine of schoolwork during their stay aids a smooth return to school.
-A progress report is sent to their school on discharge from hospital.